soasada/undertow-vuejs/README.md

 ## Manifesto

-Welcome to the basics.
 You don't need a backend framework or an ORM to be able to make web applications, **why not plain java?**.
-_"Don't reinvent the wheel"_ they say, and you pick a framework, now you have a bicycle with: a washing machine, an embedded microwave and a neon light beacon, a very cool bicycle!.
+_"Don't reinvent the wheel"_ they say, and you pick a framework, now you have a **bicycle** with: a washing machine, an embedded microwave and a neon light beacon, a very cool bicycle!.

 **Wait a moment... why are you saying this about frameworks?**